Which city is cheaper, Seattle or Jacksonville?

 Jacksonville receives a lot of rain in the summer.
 Jacksonville usually gets more rain in July than Seattle.
 Jacksonville gets 5.4 inches (137 mm) of rain, while Seattle receives 0.9 inches (22 mm) of rain this time of the year.

 Both Seattle and Jacksonville are popular destinations to visit in the autumn with plenty of activities.
+Most visitors come to Jacksonville for the city's sights and attractions and the shopping scene during these months.
 Also, the autumn months attract visitors to Seattle because of the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Jacksonville is much warmer than Seattle.
-Typically, the autumn temperatures in Jacksonville in October are around 70°F (21°C), and Seattle is about 54°F (12°C).
+Typically, the autumn temperatures in Jacksonville in October average around 70°F (21°C), and Seattle averages at about 54°F (12°C).

 The sun comes out a lot this time of the year in Jacksonville.
 Jacksonville usually receives more sunshine than Seattle during autumn.
 Jacksonville gets 214 hours of sunny skies, while Seattle receives 143 hours of full sun in the autumn.

 Both Seattle and Jacksonville during the winter are popular places to visit.
+The winter months attract visitors to Jacksonville because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, the theater shows, and the cuisine are the main draw to Seattle this time of year.

 In January, Jacksonville is generally much warmer than Seattle.
-Temperatures in Jacksonville average around 53°F (12°C), and Seattle stays around 42°F (5°C).
+Daily temperatures in Jacksonville average around 53°F (12°C), and Seattle fluctuates around 42°F (5°C).

 In the winter, Jacksonville often gets more sunshine than Seattle.
 Jacksonville gets 191 hours of sunny skies this time of year, while Seattle receives 67 hours of full sun.